x-vin/covidcures/docs/src/naturopathic.md

 ## 7. Dr. Eapen Koshy's prescription for prevention through raising natural immunity by alkalizing the body

 ### Objective
-Prophylaxis for and mitigation of Covid
+Prophylaxis for and mitigation of Covid.

 ### System
-Naturopathy and indigenous medicine
+Naturopathy and indigenous medicine.

 ### Can be used alongside other allopathic treatments
-Yes
+Yes.

 ### Status of authorisation:
 The protocol is confirmed as effective through extensive clinical trials in Nigeria and around the world.
 Described in detail by reputed physician in Lagos, Nigeria, Dr. Eapen Koshy, MBBS, MS, FRCS(London), DNB, MBA, in multiple video testimonies, and it has been reported that Dr. Eapen successfully used the remedy to bring Covid mortality to zero in Nigeria during the "first wave" of the pandemic in 2020.Dr.Koshy has long been researching about gaining health through natural food and lifestyle and is the author of the book, "Beyond Modern Medicine".